 Stir the butter into the flour using the blade of a dinner knife until each piece is well coated.

-Pour in the water, then, working quickly, use the knife to bring everything together to a rough dough.
+Add the water, then quickly use the knife to bring everything together.

-Turn the dough so that its open edge is facing to the right, like a book.
-Press the edges of the pastry together with the rolling pin.
+Rotate the pastry so that its open side is facing to the right side like a book.
+Use a rolling pin to press the edges together.

 Repeat the rolling out and folding of the pastry as described, a total of four times.
 There will be little specks of butter scattered all over the pastry.
 If at any point the pastry feels too soft or starts springing back when you roll it out, it has become too warm.
 In that case wrap it in cling wrap and chill for 10 minutes, then continue the rolling and folding.